My Mother and Mayor Wainwright

 “What?”
 I said, “I thought you didn’t follow the news?”
 I asked, looking around, wondering how in the world I hadn’t thought to check out the newspaper.

-“Well I do now,” he said leaning closer.
+“Well I do now,” he said with a sly grin, leaning closer.
 “She accused him of being a sellout.
 Man, how rad is your Mom?”

-I’d never spent much time pondering my mom’s radness, but I felt my stomach flip and fold as all the faces in the bleachers had one eye on the parking lot, where my parents engaged in a heated discussion” behind the truck.
+I’d never spent much time pondering my mom’s radness, but I my stomach did some flips as every face in the bleachers had one eye on the parking lot, where Mom and Dad had gone to talk behind the truck.

 “This is not good.”
 I said, glancing around.

 “Aw snap!”
-Cullen shook me as our jubilant mayor hobbled down the bleachers and grabbed a big beach towel, making a jolly show of his march to the Dunk the Mayor booth.
+Cullen shook me as the mayor hobbled down the bleachers and grabbed a big beach towel, making a jolly show of his march to the Dunk the Mayor booth.

 “Dude, I think…”